absmohamed/JS-intro/Node/README.md

 }
 ```

+### Processing the POST data
 When we POST a new student to our server, we need to process the data sent in the request.
 The request object passed in the connection callback is a **stream**.

-If we want to process the request body content with Node.js, we must listen to a **data** event on the request when a data stream is received, and also for an **end** event when the request is complete.
+In order to process the request body content with Node.js, we must listen to a **data** event on the request when a data stream is received, and also for an **end** event when the request is complete.
 The data stream is received in chunks, so we have to process those chunks.

 We first get the data by listening to the stream data events, and when the data ends, the stream end event is called.
 This also goes inside of our callback function `serverResponse`.
 We can put it below our route handling code: